JackDougherty/jack-site/_portfolio/0about.md

 Learn more on his [Teaching page](https://jackdougherty.org/teaching/) and his [Advising page](https://jackdougherty.org/advising/).

-As the inaugural Director of the [Center for Hartford Engagement and Research](https://www.trincoll.edu/cher/) (CHER) from 2018 to 2020, Jack led a team of nine staff with an annual combined budget of $1 million to strengthen educational partnerships between the campus and the city's diverse neighborhoods.
+As the inaugural Director of the [Center for Hartford Engagement and Research](https://www.trincoll.edu/cher/) (CHER) from 2018 to 2020, Jack led a team of nine staff, with an annual combined budget of $1 million, to strengthen educational partnerships between the campus and the city's diverse neighborhoods.
 Working together, team accomplishments included:
 - launch of the Liberal Arts Action Lab, where Hartford community partners propose research questions to be answered by teams of Trinity College and Capital Community College students and faculty fellows
 - startup of the Public Humanities Collaborative, a summer research program for Trinity students to partner with Hartford organizations and Trinity faculty, funded by the Mellon Foundation
 - expansion of professional development for faculty who teach Community Learning courses that connect with the city